Offshore Vessel Construction Disputes

 That disputes should be resolved by way of arbitration is usually a simple choice for the parties.

-With the builder and the buyer of the unit that is to be constructed usually in separate countries, and agreeing for their disputes to be resolved in the forum of a neutral third country, the ease of enforcing a legal determination made in one country against the assets of the other party in another will be at the forefront of the parties’ minds when negotiating their contract.
-Arbitration will therefore usually be the preferred method of dispute resolution given the simplicity by which awards can be enforced between contracting states to the UN Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention).
+With the builder and the buyer of the unit usually in separate countries, and agreeing for their disputes to be resolved in the forum of a neutral third country, the ease of enforcing a legal determination made in one country against the assets of the other party in another will be at the forefront of the parties’ minds when negotiating their contract.
+Arbitration will therefore usually be the preferred method of dispute resolution, given the simplicity with which awards can be enforced between contracting states to the UN Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention).

-A belief that arbitration provides for a confidential method of dispute resolution is usually a further important factor in the parties’ decision to choose it as their method of dispute resolution.
-This is particularly relevant where the matters in dispute are commercially sensitive, which is often so in the context of offshore construction disputes.
+A belief that arbitration provides for a confidential method of dispute resolution is usually a further important factor in the parties’ decision to choose it.
+This is particularly relevant when the matters in dispute are commercially sensitive, which is often the case in the context of offshore construction disputes.

-Parties should, however, recognise the limits on the confidentiality of the arbitral process.
-Failure to adhere to the terms of an award will usually permit the other party to have the award recognised as a court judgment, with confidentiality being lost.
+Parties should recognise the limits on the confidentiality of the arbitral process.
+Failure to adhere to the terms of an award will usually permit the other party to have the award recognised as a court judgment, which will be a public document.